const MyClass(int x, y) : _offset = Offset(x,y);

 Does not work because the call context is not currently propagated into the constructor body.

-This might be changed in the future, and I saw there a quite a number of tickets with the tag enhanced-const
+This might be changed in the future, and I saw there a quite a number of tickets with the tag enhanced-const.

-The intuitive behaviour would be that Offset
+The intuitive behaviour would be that Offset is const when MyClass is const.

 See dart-lang/language#2000 (comment)